Discover Online Classes in Procreate

 What is Procreate?

 Procreate is an award-winning illustration, sketching, and painting app made exclusively for iPad.
 You may be more familiar with other programs such as Adobe Illustrator and Adobe Photoshop.

 Many have been willing to move beyond analog art tools or old-school digital drawing tablets tethered to desktop computers, all in favor of the ease, flexibility, portability, and newfound inspiration provided by Procreate for iPad.

 The Benefits of Using Procreate

 Procreate makes it easy to organize your artwork in a gallery format that may be familiar to you if you’re a Photoshop user.
-You’re able to import files from other devices and locations; use hand gestures to zoom in and out of your artwork and undo changes to work.
+You’re able to import files from other devices and locations, use hand gestures to zoom in and out of your artwork, and undo changes to work.

 By combining tools and mediums in whatever ways you see fit, you can develop a unique process that may help you develop a signature style for your art.

 Essential Hardware for Using Procreate

-What’s the best iPad for Procreate?
+What’s the Best iPad for Procreate?

 Using Apple Pencil with Procreate

 In Procreate, you can double-tap Apple Pencil 2 to switch between brushes and erasers, move between layers, or navigate pop-up menus without leaving your canvas.
-Increase pressure on either Apple Pencil for thicker lines, and tilt it for shading — the organic, analog feel is central to the Procreate experience.
+Increase pressure on either Apple Pencil for thicker lines, and tilt it for shading.
+The organic, analog feel is central to the Procreate experience.

 Procreate for iPad App